 This code is related to the evaporative emission control system (EVAP system, for short).
 The EVAP system absorbs harmful components in the fuel vapors in charcoal pellets.
 Eliminating these components from your exhaust prevents pollutants from entering the atmosphere.
 From a practical standpoint, it’s also key to passing a state emission test.

-This code normally indicates a large leak.
+This code typically indicates a large leak.
 While this can occur at multiple points of your system, it is often in the vapor recovery system, not a fuel leak.

 What Are The Symptoms Of The P0455 Code?

-There are not normally any drivability issues associated with the P0455 trouble code.
+There are not usually any drivability issues associated with the P0455 trouble code.
 You may notice a few symptoms, though, including:

 - Activation of the check engine light